John Volanthen Gives a Brief Introduction to Caves

-- Described as the “A Team” of diving rescues by the British Cave Rescue Council, he also assisted in the team's rescue
+- Described as the “A Team” of diving rescues by the British Cave Rescue Council, he also planned and executed the team's rescue

 - Tells the incredible story of the Thai rescue and shares why great feats are rarely due to “luck” but rather determination and preparation